alorman/maretron_CLMD12/README.md

   * Right click the CLMD12 entry, select `Configure Device`

   * From the `General` tab, configure output channels:
-    Of particular note, current rating does not default to the max pr channel, and `Inrush delay` defaults to 200 ms, which could high power loads or brownouts for some loads.
+    Of particular note, current rating does not default to the max per channel, and `Inrush delay` defaults to 200 ms, which could high power loads or brownouts for some loads.

     ![configure output channels](img/output_channel_settings.png)